Live matches, livescores & events

 ?api_token=YOUR_TOKEN&filters=fixtureLeagues:732

-The events include returns the full match event timeline (goals, cards, substitutions, and more), directly in your fixture response.
-Each event has a type_id that maps to the Types entityarrow-up-right.
-Use the GET All Typesarrow-up-right endpoint to look up the label for any type_id.
+The `events` include returns the full match event timeline (goals, cards, substitutions, and more), directly in your fixture response.
+Each event has a `type_id` that maps to the [Types entity](https://docs.sportmonks.com/v3/endpoints-and-entities/entities/types).
+Use the [GET All Types](https://docs.sportmonks.com/v3/endpoints-and-entities/endpoints/types/get-all-types) endpoint to look up the label for any `type_id`.

-If you already know the fixture ID, for example, from the season schedule, you can pull everything for that match in one request using GET Fixture by IDarrow-up-right:
+If you already know the fixture ID, for example, from the season schedule, you can pull everything for that match in one request using [GET Fixture by ID](https://docs.sportmonks.com/v3/endpoints-and-entities/endpoints/fixtures/get-fixture-by-id):

 This is the most efficient approach for a dedicated match page.